MaksymSz/yasdt/README.md

 * After getting known with parsing trees generated with ANTLR4 create class `ExpressionBuilder` for building expressions while traversing tree
 * In future may add eval() function for plotting graphs and maybe general function plot() to plot visualization of given expression
 * Do simple GUI
+* Add method, that generate latex notation for expression

 # Tests
 Custom test, e.i. some large expressions etc.